Screen Play (blog)

 Screen Play is an online forum focusing on Australian videogame culture.
-Between May 2006 and April 2014 Screen Play was a blog in Fairfax Media newspapers The Age (Melbourne), The Sydney Morning Herald, The Brisbane Times and WA Today.
+Between May 2006 and April 2014 Screen Play was a blog in Fairfax Media newspapers The Age (Melbourne), Sydney Morning Herald, Brisbane Times and WAtoday.
 Screen Play was founded by Jason Hill and featured regular contributions by journalist James "DexX" Dominguez.
 Both the Brisbane Times and WA Today began mirroring the blog on 26 June 2009.

 Screen Play was launched on 5 May 2006.
 In an initial post, Mr Hill wrote that the blog would:

 "...provide lively and entertaining coverage of the burgeoning games industry... a place where you can debate and share your thoughts on this exciting new medium.
 And hopefully, have plenty of fun."

 Recurring issues

 Some of the issues that Screen Play has revisited on a regular basis include: